focusretreatcenter/website/copy/travel.md

 **Bus: Greyhound NYC to Plattsburgh**: runs from Port Authority to Plattsburgh, NY departing 8:30 AM and arriving at 3:30 PM for $69.
 We can shuttle groups from Plattsburgh to FRC.

+**Train: Amtrak NYC to Burlington,VT:** Amtrak's [Ethan Allen Express Service](https://www.amtrak.com/ethan-allen-express-train) runs from NYC to Burlington, VT.
+We can shuttle groups from Burlington to FRC.

-**Train from NYC: Amtrack to Albany** will get you about half way to FRC but it's still 3.5 hours to drive from there.
+**Train from NYC: Amtrak to Albany** will get you about half way to FRC but it's still 3.5 hours to drive from there.
 You can also take a bus from Albany to Plattsburgh which is much closer to FRC.

 **Plane:**